Oriya-Sigawy/cpp_assignment3/README.md

 * `allocaateResourcesForBeginning` : allocate resources to every settlement that has an owner.
 * `allocateResources` : allocate resources by the result of the random dice roll.
 The class has more private functions that help the public functions.

+`The Catan class` - this class deals with the game's logic.
+The class receives the user's choices from the frontend, and pass them to Board when needed.
+Catan's methods:
+* `